Definition

 There are two main tools of monetary policies:

-- With open market operations, a central bank buys or sells securities in order to change the money supply.
-A central bank can also adjust its target interest rates, which influences short-term and long-term interest rates.
+- With open market operations, a central bank buys or sells securities to change the money supply.
+A central bank can adjust its target interest rates, influencing short-term and long-term interest rates.

-- The Federal Reserve has control over open market operations as they affect changes in both short-term and long-term interest rates; the Fed doesn’t have direct control over the discount rate, so that tool has an indirect effect on those other rates.
+- The Federal Reserve has control over open market operations as they affect changes in both short-term and long-term interest rates; the Fed doesn’t have direct control over the discount rate, so that tool indirectly affects those other rates.

 - It’s important to note that the Fed may use both tools together when conducting Monetary policies.